 Sigler’s reading of Book One of Barrett Browning’s Aurora Leigh extends Singer’s tribute to Wollstonecraft’s “power of positive, delusional thinking” to a set of Romantic-era women writers who inform the nature and temporality depicted in this novel in verse.
-Barrett Browning’s repurposing of Coleridge’s lime tree from “This Lime Tree Bower My Prison” reveals a “psychotic poetics” that builds on a “tradition of counter-temporal women’s writing inherited from Catherine Macaulay, Mary Wollstonecraft, Charlotte Smith, and Mary Shelley” in order to counter the phallus-pleasuring (aka compensatory) gains of male romantic figural transport.
-In contrast to Coleridge’s lime tree bower that re-minds a conversant male I of the hierarchical functioning and supremacy of consciousness, Barrett Browning’s isolate lime tree provokes major anxiety in the female protagonist.
-Perceived by Aurora through a window from within Leigh Hall, this tree “seemed to have come on purpose from the woods / To bring the house a message”—not simply that domesticity is imprisoning but, in Sigler’s estimation, that “the lime tree, and perhaps the English poetic tradition, may want something from her” beyond silence, subordination, or promise of futurity via reproduction and pro-creativity.
+Barrett Browning’s repurposing of Coleridge’s lime tree from “This Lime-Tree Bower My Prison” reveals a “psychotic poetics” that builds on a “tradition of counter-temporal women’s writing inherited from Catherine Macaulay, Mary Wollstonecraft, Charlotte Smith, and Mary Shelley” in order to counter the phallus-pleasuring (aka compensatory) gains of male romantic figural transport.
+In contrast to Coleridge’s lime tree bower that reminds a conversant male I of the hierarchical functioning and supremacy of consciousness, Barrett Browning’s isolated lime tree provokes major anxiety in the female protagonist.
+Perceived by Aurora through a window from within Leigh Hall, this tree “seemed to have come on purpose from the woods / To bring the house a message” (bk.
+1, lines 484–85)—not simply that domesticity is imprisoning but, in Sigler’s estimation, that “the lime tree, and perhaps the English poetic tradition, may want something from her” beyond silence, subordination, or the promise of futurity via reproduction and procreation.
 In a word, it brings, by manifesting, foreclosure.
-The arrival of this message is “menacing” because it uproots the grounds of Aurora’s sanity and feminism: her conviction that the “life thrust on me” can be kept “on the outside / Of the inner life.”
+The arrival of this message is “menacing” because it uproots the grounds of Aurora’s sanity and feminism: her conviction that the “life, thrust on me,” can be kept “on the outside / Of the inner life” (1.477–78).
 At the same time, it flattens her sense of perspective—whether she is looking at the tree or it is beholding her.
-Sigler reads this collapsed exchange as indicating “two asynchronous temporalities” within the poem.
-Aurora’s, whose present time is the aspirational future envisioned by the speaker and author of “This Lime Tree Bower,” and the tree’s, whose arrival “on purpose” and past-perfectly tensed (“seemed to have come”) is, according to Sigler, the “externalized embodiment of the father’s signifier,” here a “love” permanently in absentia.
-This split time supported by the poem’s leveling of subject-object hierarchies in turn highlights what distinguishes Barrett Browning’s psychotic poetics from those of her female forbears.
+Sigler reads this collapsed exchange as indicating “two asynchronous temporalities” within the poem: Aurora’s, whose present time is the aspirational future envisioned by the speaker and author of “This Lime-Tree Bower,” and the tree’s, whose arrival “on purpose” and past-perfectly tensed (“seemed to have come”) is, according to Sigler, the “externalized embodiment of the father’s signifier,” here a “love” permanently in absentia.
+This split time supported by the poem’s leveling of subject-object hierarchies, in turn, highlights what distinguishes Barrett Browning’s psychotic poetics from those of her female forebears.
 The material workings of their signifiers expose gaps in temporality but generally without employing psychotic content.
-Also, through Aurora’s collapse of the “I” into the category “woman” she is “becoming-woman in Schreber’s sense: finding new arrangements for enjoyment that do not depend upon the cut of castration.”
+Also, through Aurora’s collapse of the “I” into the category “woman,” she is “becoming-woman in Schreber’s sense and finding new arrangements for enjoyment that do not depend upon the cut of castration.”